mnmanasi/cs416-narrative-visualization-project/README.md

 # CS416: Narrative Visualization Final Project

+### GitHub Page
+The webpage created in this project can be accessed at https://mnmanasi.github.io/cs416-narrative-visualization-project/.

 ### Data
 Data was pulled from https://ncses.nsf.gov/pubs/nsb20245/data/table/SLBR-13, cleaned in excel, and downloaded as a csv.